 2. List the immunizations that a parent or guardian objects to being administered to a child based on religious grounds;

-According to Cabinet for Health and Family Services, it’s up to each school/school district to decide if they will accept a written statement (as provided for in KRS 214.036), the official form that CHFS provides (EPID 230A), or both.
+According to Cabinet for Health and Family Services during a public meeting in 2017, it’s up to each school/school district to decide if they will accept a written statement (as provided for in KRS 214.036), the official form that CHFS provides (EPID 230A), or both.
 Some parents/guardians turn in their own written statement signed in front of a notary.
 You do NOT have to explain your beliefs or state what religion you follow.

 The state provided form for religious exemptions is EPID 230A "Commonwealth of Kentucky Parent or Guardian’s Declination on Religious Grounds to Required Immunizations."
 This is the form that daycares, preschools, and K-12 schools will require if they will not accept a written sworn statement.